Posts

 The concept written about in this article is an extension of an idea developed by a mentor of mine.

-When I say outdated, I'm not only talking about the version numbers of my dependencies or the security issues raised by Dependabot, but also the ways that I get things done.
+The number of times I open one of my repositories that has laid dormant for a short while only to find that it’s dreadfully outdated is staggering.
+When I say outdated, I’m not only talking about the version numbers of my dependencies or the security issues raised by Dependabot, but also the ways that I get things done.
 (Though dependencies are a genuine issue too).

 • Do I use Mocha for my unit tests, or do I now only work with Jest?